Grants for Students Studying the Performing, Visual and Literary Arts

-The St. Petersburg Arts Alliance is honored to offer Funding Futures, a grant program for student artists in our community with financial challenges.
+The St. Petersburg Arts Alliance is honored to offer Funding Futures, a grant program for student artists in our community with families that have documented financial need.
 Students who aspire to be exceptional musicians, actors, writers or visual artists are often faced with fierce competition and financial difficulties that prevent many from pursuing an artistic field.

 The St. Petersburg Arts Alliance’s Funding Futures Student Award program is designed to identify and encourage talented low-income emerging artists ages 10-17 in Pinellas County, seeking St. Petersburg programs in dance, music, jazz, voice, theater, digital arts, writing, photography, cinematic arts, visual arts, or literary arts.